How to define roles that actually work.

 Managers can grow into leaders, but they need time, direction, and realistic scope.

-A fractional leader first to define the strategy
+A fractional leader first to define the strategy before hiring full-time

 Reality Check